Lusaka Securities Exchange: History

 The LuSE, since inception, has expanded beyond being a platform for trading shares and bonds, as demonstrated by some companies from across the spectrum of industry that have used it to raise the public capital for expansion.
-Among its largest companies in 2022, were Copperbelt Energy Corporation, and Zambia Sugar.
-In January 2022, it was reported that the LuSE topped the list of the Best performing exchanges in Africa with a 93.2% gain.
-In March 2022, the LuSE launched the online GEM Portal, an initiative approved by the Securities and Exchange Commission of Zambia to provide start-ups, small and medium businesses with access to funding to assist the growth of new business ventures and rebuild businesses impacted by the Covid-19 pandemic.
+Among its largest companies in 2024, were Copperbelt Energy Corporation, ZCCM IH, Zambia Sugar, ZANACO, Standard Chartered Bank Zambia, Airtel Zambia, Lafarge and Zambrew, PUMA, Real Estate Investment Zambia (REIZ),.

+In January 2022, it was reported that the LuSE topped the list of the Best performing exchanges in Africa with a 93.2 percent gain.
+In March 2022, the LuSE launched the online GEM Portal, an initiative approved by the Securities and Exchange Commission of Zambia to provide start-ups, small and medium businesses with access to funding to assist the growth of new business ventures and rebuild businesses impacted by the COVID-19 pandemic.
 In September 2022, the government of Zambia announced a zero withholding tax on interest from investment in green bonds on the local bourse to stimulate green investments.
-At the end of that month, the Lusaka Securities Exchange All Share Index had strengthened 28% YTD in dollar terms of which 17% is attributed to third quarter in comparison to the S&P500 which had slid 25% amidst a global environment characterized by excessive inflation, soft commodity price dislocations and monetary policy tightening.
+At the end of that month, the Lusaka Securities Exchange All Share Index had strengthened 28 percent YTD in dollar terms of which 17 percent is attributed to third quarter in comparison to the S&P500 which had slid 25 percent amidst a global environment characterized by excessive inflation, soft commodity price dislocations and monetary policy tightening.

 Mission statement and mandate

 To provide investors, businesses and other issuers with an efficient, reliable, orderly, transparent and cost effective platform for the raising of capital and trading of securities.

-The LuSE’s core mandate is to provide a fair and efficient platform through transparent and equitable trading of the listed securities.
+The LuSE's core mandate is to provide a fair and efficient platform through transparent and equitable trading of the listed securities.
 LuSE contributes to wealth development, financial services and a platform for investment for foreign and local investors.
 It provides a platform where companies can raise long term capital and secondary trading of shares.
 LuSE also provides facilities for the listing of securities and provides users with an orderly, transparent and regulated platform to trade.